donadams1969/donadams1969/README.md

 | `📄 .gitignore`                | Git exclusions (node_modules, logs, etc.)      |
 | `📄 LICENSE`                   | Open source or proprietary license             |
 | `📄 README.md`                 | Project overview and usage                     |

 ---
+CALISOTA MASTER PLAN: Full Ecosystem Blueprint Prepared by That’s Edutainment, LLC | Powered by VALOR AI+ | Official Registry: 18fu.ai

+---

+💸 VALORBUD™ Economy: VBUD Token Utility Layer

+Summary: VBUD ($VBUD) is the official utility token of the Calisota ecosystem.
+It fuels every scan, step, conversation, and redemption.
+Designed as an ERC-20 token, it is used to reward players, tip budtenders, credit dispensaries, and scale the VALOR AI+ data system.

+Quote: “Fueled by loyalty.
+Powered by VALOR.”

+The “Integrations for VBUD” section is now fully added to the white paper.
+It details how VBUD ties into player wallets, budtender dashboards, dispensary POS systems, and community governance through Monkey DAO.

+---